 - Information about the service they provide; - the means by which they will provide those services, including the various requirements to the standard; - the means by which they will meet any relevant performance targets or performance standards set out under, for example, Best Value; - a review of performance in order to address any variance from meeting the requirements of the service plan. - 3.3 The FSA needs the plans in a common format to assess and compare local authorities' delivery of the service.
 A common format also greatly facilitates comparisons made by local authorities, including during a Best Value Review.
-The Best Value framework is recognised as playing a central role in helping local authorities to plan and deliver their services. - 3.4 Service plans are considered an expression of local authorities' own commitment to the development of the food service.
-It should demonstrate that local authorities are providing a balanced service in terms of enforcement, education, advice, assistance and guidance.
+The Best Value framework is recognised as playing a central role in helping local authorities to plan and deliver their services. - 3.3 Service plans are considered an expression of local authorities' own commitment to the development of the food service.
+It should demonstrate that local authorities are providing a balanced service in terms of enforcement, education, advice, assistance and guidance. - 3.4 A copy of the service plan has been sent to the Chambers of Trade and Federation of Small Businesses for comment.